TrueWatcher/php_LTforum/README.md

 ##Installation

 You can do with only FTP access to your site.
 To feel more confident about passwords, SSH/SFTP is recommended.

-Put all the files and folders into your target directory ( not nesessarily the site root, http://somesite.com/myAwfullForum/ will also do ).
+Just put all the files and folders into your target directory ( not nesessarily the site root, http://somesite.com/myAwfullForum/ will also do ).

 Check that all's working alright with the /test thread, which normally contains some residual data from automatic testings:
 Try frontend: http:://your_site[/forum_directory]/test , login/password: admin/admin